Efficient computation of minimum-area rectilinear convex hull under rotation and generalizations: Rectilinear hull of a point set

-\begin{proof} Since $p,q$ are the endpoints of the link, hence consecutive points of $P$ along the chain, it turns out that $b\not\in P$, $W^b$ being a $P$-free extremal $\theta$-quadrant.
-That $\angle abc \geq\frac{\pi}{2}$ follows from $a,c$ not being in the interior of $W^b$ (otherwise this would not be $P$-free, either because some of $a,c$ is in $P$ or because one of the points of $P$ supporting the extremal $\theta$-quadrants with apexes $a,c$ is in the interior of $W^b$).
-That $\angle abc< \pi$ follows from the orthogonal projections of $p$ and $q$ over the corresponding edge of $\partial(\ch)$ being inside the intersection of that edge with $W^b$.
-See \Cref{fig:linear:angulo_subcadena}. \end{proof}
+\begin{proof} Let $p$ and $q$ denote the endpoints of the link $\ell$.
+Since $p$ and $q$ are consecutive points of $P$ along the chain of arcs, then $b$ is not a point of $P$, $W^b$ being a $P$-free extremal $\theta$-quadrant.
+The fact that $\angle abc \geq\frac{\pi}{2}$ follows since $a,c$ are not in the interior of $W^b$, otherwise $W^b$ would not be $P$-free, either because some of $a,c$ is actually an endpoint of $\ell$ (and thus a point of $P$) or because one of the points of $P$ supporting the extremal $\theta$-quadrants with apexes $a,c$ is in the interior of $W^b$.
+Suppose that $\ell$ is in the sub-chain $A_{e_i}$, for some edge $e_i$ of $\partial(\ch)$.
+The fact that $\angle abc< \pi$ follows from the orthogonal projections of $p$ and $q$ over $e_i$ being inside the intersection between $W^b$ and $e_i$.
+See \Cref{fig:linear:angulo_subcadena}, left. \end{proof}

-In the following lemma we identify the diameter of a link with the diameter of its link disk.
+A crucial consequence of Lemma~\ref{lem:linear:angle} is the following.
+Let $a$ and $b$ denote two consecutive points along a sub-chain $A_{e_i}$ for some edge $e_i$ of $\partial(\ch)$.
+The disk with the segment $\overline{ab}$ as diameter encloses the arcs of $A_{e_i}$ which are between $a$ and $b$.
+In particular, we are interested in the disks enclosing sub-chains and links.
+The former, that we call \emph{sub-chain disks}, have as diameter an edge of $\partial(\ch)$.
+The latter, that we call \emph{link disks}, have as diameter the segment connecting a pair of points of $P$ that are the endpoints of a link.
+See Figure~\ref{fig:linear:angulo_subcadena}, right.

-\begin{lemma} Consider the link disks in the two sub-chains associated to a pair of edges of the boundary $\partial(\ch)$.
-The link disk $D$ of the smallest diameter can be intersected by at most five links from the other sub-chain~$A_e$. \end{lemma}
+\begin{lemma} Consider the link disks in two sub-chains $A_{e_i}$ and $A_{e_j}$.
+Suppose the link disk $D$ with smallest diameter is in $A_{e_i}$.
+Then $D$ can be intersected by at most five links in $A_{e_j}$. \end{lemma}

-\begin{proof} Let $R$ be the strip bounded by the lines that orthogonally project $D$ over the edge $e$ associated to the sub-chain $A_e$.
-Because of the monotonicity, only the part of the sub-chain being inside~$R$ can intersect $D$ (see \Cref{fig:linear:r}, left).
+\begin{proof} Let $R$ be the strip bounded by the lines that orthogonally project $D$ over the edge $e_j$.
+Since $A_{e_j}$ is monotone with respect to $e_j$, only the part of $A_{e_j}$ in $R$ can intersect $D$; see \Cref{fig:linear:r}, left.